-Barrett Studio Architects in Boulder, Colo. designed the Wee Ski Chalet for a client who dreamed of living at high altitudes – without the high impact.
+Boulder’s Barrett Studio Architects designed the Wee Ski Chalet for a client who dreamed of living at high altitudes – without high impact.

-Embedded into a ski resort, it’s accessible only by snowmobile during winter – a cozy retreat planned as a zero-energy home.
+Tucked into a ski resort, it’s accessible only by snowmobile during winter – a cozy retreat that doubles as a zero-energy home.

-Highly insulated, with efficient structured insulated panel (SIP) wall systems, it also features a photovoltaic (PV) array housed on a reclaimed shipping container workshop.
-It uses passive solar siting and wheat board interiors to help with the home’s low environmental impact.
+It’s insulated with SIP panels, and uses a photovoltaic array on an adjacent shipping container, converted to a workshop.
+The architects sited the chalet for passive solar, adding wheat board interiors for low environmental impact.
 And its footprint is tiny – just 1,103 square feet.

-Inside, heat from the sun is stored in the thermal mass of the stained concrete floor.
-This simple, passive system is so effective that even on snowy days, the owners say they sometimes don’t need to fire their woodstove for heat.
+Inside, heat from the sun is stored in stained concrete floors.
+Even on snowy days, the owners don’t always fire their woodstove.

-Outside in the winter, skiers slice down a hill above the chalet, with privacy ensured by tall pines surrounding the site.
-The peeled timbers supporting decks on either side of the home were designed to echo teepees built by children in the surrounding woods.
+Outside in winter, skiers slice down a hill above the chalet, its privacy ensured by tall pines around it.
+Peeled timbers support decks on either side of the home, in a form designed to echo teepees in the woods built by children.

-In the summer, ample eaves & overhangs shade the main entry and living areas during the heat of the day, keeping those inside cool and comfortable.
+On hot summer days, eaves and overhangs shade the entry and living areas, keeping them cool and comfortable.

-The Wee Ski Chalet’s intimate scale brings people together to share its spectacular site, while its sustainable measures help it tread lightly on the land.
+The chalet’s intimate scale brings people together to share a spectacular site, while its sustainability treads lightly on the land.

-It’s a winner of the 2008 AIA Colorado Award for Sustainable Design.
-See more at http://www.barrettstudio.com
+It’s a winning combination, earning the 2008 AIA Colorado Award for Sustainable Design.